sCrypt-Inc/boilerplate/README.md

 ## Prepare ##

 Before trying to run an example, you should have the contract been compiled to produce a [description json file](https://github.com/scrypt-sv/scryptlib#contract-description-file), which would be used for building contract class.
 This could be done automatically by running a daemon process with command `npm run watch`.
-It will monit contract files' change and compile it when necessary.
+It will monitor a contract file's change and compile it when necessary.
 All generated description files are located at `tests/fixture/autoGen`.
 Make sure it's up to date with the contract before running any test.

 ## How to write test for a sCrypt contract